 If you are unable to evacuate your home in the event of an emergency, such as a fire - due to either a permanent or temporary disability, please let us know as soon as possible.
 We can carry out a 'Personal Emergency Evacuation Plan' (PEEP) with you, so should evacuation be necessary they will provide you with assistance.

-For more home safety advice, please visit www.karbonhomes.co.uk/homesafety for missed appointments is high, at around or update your contact details, please call us on 0808 164 0111 or email times for appointments.
+For more home safety advice, please visit www.karbonhomes.co.uk/homesafety

+Please help us reduce missed appointments